-The participants of the Global 2021 Burnout Study identified actions that would provide them with more support at work, help them overcome common workplace issues, and minimize the effects of work-related stress:
+Some of the actions you can take to provide employees with more support at work, help them overcome common workplace issues, and minimize the effects of work-related stress are the following:

-- Actions done by the organizations, such as embedding wellness practices into company culture, reviewing responsibilities to ensure manageable workload, and educating managers on understanding burnout and identifying common workplace stressors.
+- Include wellness practices into company culture — review responsibilities to ensure a manageable workload, and educate managers on understanding burnout and identifying common workplace stressors.

 As highlighted before, performance reviews can be a source of stress for many employees.
 But, if you know what areas to address, you are already one step ahead.

 Don’t hesitate to reach out with additional support and guidance, your people will appreciate it.

 Many agree that maintaining regular communication before and after the employee performance review is key to breaking the stigma around them in the long run.

 People and Culture Lead at Inspirant Group, Erin Mohideen, reflects on this:

 “I’d like to emphasize that performance reviews are infinitely more effective when performance feedback is ongoing instead of performed on an annual basis.

 You are giving feedback to someone because you care about them — so be sure to offer them the attention they deserve during the process.”

 Waiting for the next quarter or year to give your employees constructive feedback might be an unwise move.